 Join us to learn about Salesforce Shield Platform Encryption.
 Salesforce Shield is a trio of security tools that helps admins and developers build extra levels of trust, compliance, and governance right into business-critical apps.
 It includes Shield Platform Encryption, Event Monitoring, and Field Audit Trail.
-Ask your Salesforce administrator if Salesforce Shield is available in your organization
+Ask your Salesforce administrator if Salesforce Shield is available in your organization.

-Whats is Shield Platform Encryption?
+What is Salesforce Shield Platform Encryption?

 Shield Platform Encryption relies on a unique tenant secret that you control and a master secret that’s maintained by Salesforce.
 By default, we combine these secrets to create your unique data encryption key.
 You can also supply your own final data encryption key.
-We use your data encryption key to encrypt data that your users put into Salesforce, and to decrypt data when your authorized users need it
+We use your data encryption key to encrypt data that your users put into Salesforce and to decrypt data when your authorized users need it.

-- Adds new layer of security
+• Adds a new layer of security

-- Encrypt sensitive data at rest
+• Encrypt sensitive data at rest

-- Encryption key material is never saved or shared across orgs.
+• Encryption key material is never saved or shared across orgs.

 Need for Shield Platform Encryption